johnnychen94/jill.py/README.md

 ## About downloading upstreams

-By default, JILL try to be smart and will download contents from the _nearest_ upstream.
+By default, JILL tries to be smart and will download contents from the _nearest_ upstream.
 You can get the information of all upstreams via `jill upstream`.

 To temporarily disable this feature, you can use flag `--upstream <server_name>`.
 For instance,